About

 I’m a retired UK civil servant living in Surrey, married with two grown-up daughters.
 I was born in Peterborough, like all my family; but we moved to Bedford when I was five and that was where I spent my schooldays.
 After studying philosophy at University College London and a brief period working in Oxford I have essentially lived down here ever since, so I suppose I have become one of those deracinated London/Home Counties people.

 In my fifties I was diagnosed with Crohn’s colitis, an incurable immune system problem whose main effects are diarrhoea and fatigue.
-I’ve worked through several drug regimes to control those symptoms, including the infusions of monoclonal antibodies that I’m on now.
-This means my immune system is suppressed, but that’s better than uncontrolled Crohn’s.
-I think.
+It got pretty bad.
+I worked through several drug regimes to control those symptoms, including infusions of monoclonal antibodies, but in the end had to have my colon and everything below surgically removed.
+Having your bottom sewn permanently shut is pretty strange, but it has restored my ability to live a normal life, though I have to wear a stoma bag.

-I have a long-running blog Conscious Entities about consciousness which has slowed down a bit recently (I’ve solved all the problems, I suppose…) and a few years back I self-published a book The Shadow of Consciousness which sums up my view of all that.
+For ten years or more I had a long-running blog Conscious Entities about consciousness which finally ground to a halt (I’d solved all the problems, I suppose…) I self-published a book The Shadow of Consciousness which sums up my view of all that.